Solo or together

 Duration : 30 to 75 minutes

 Coloured pencils and markers

 It's time to eat!
-Gather your family around the table for a comforting dialogue about worry.
+Gather your family around the table for a delectable dialogue about solitude.
 Explore the following questions, finding inspiration in the thinking prompts as necessary.
 Together, think of reasons to explain your positions and try to build an answer by combining your ideas!
 But don't worry if the urge to keep talking doesn't subside... philosophical picnics are an insatiable quest!

-- Question 3: Is it possible to be worry-free?
+- Question 1: Is it possible to be truly alone?

 Share your creative reflections by sending them via email.

 Include photos of your projects and notes of your thoughts, as well as your first name and your age!